OdyAsh/OdyAsh-Notes/Programming/AI Related/Power BI.md

 Or, you can create new table using `CALENDARAUTO` DAX function like this: `Due Date = CALENDARAUTO(6)` (assuming that the financial year for your company ends on June 30 of each year).
 Then follow similar organizing steps as previously mentioned.
-#### What-If Analysis (Disconnected Tables)
+#### What-If Analysis

+You can use _what-if_ parameters to run scenarios and scenario-type analysis on your data.
+What-if parameters are powerful additions to your Power BI data models and reports because they enable you to look at historical data to analyze potential outcomes if a different scenario had occurred.
+Additionally, what-if parameters can help you look forward, to predict or forecast what could happen in the future ([M source](https://learn.microsoft.com/en-us/training/modules/perform-analytics-power-bi/8-what-if-parameters)).

 When you create a [What-if parameter](https://learn.microsoft.com/en-us/power-bi/transform-model/desktop-what-if/), a calculated table is automatically added to your model.
 Example ([source](https://www.youtube.com/watch?v=6a_5uderwAg)):
 ![[Pasted image 20231004113636.png]]

 What-if parameters allow report users to select or filter by values that are stored in the calculated table.
 Measure formulas can use selected value(s) in a meaningful way.
 In the example above, the what-if parameter is the chosen numeric range in `Pct Sales Forecast`, and the measure formula is to multiply this numeric value by the `Total Sales` column to get the `Total Sales Forecast` bars in the bar chart above.

 Notably, what-if calculated tables aren't related to other model tables because they're not used to propagate filters.
 For this reason, they're sometimes called _disconnected tables_.
+Side note: Every what-if table is a *disconnected table*, but the reverse is not true.

 ### Comparisons
 #### Calculated Columns vs Measures